Murphy Marsh

 2019

-• Western 2/3 of property are wetlands known as the Tatum Sawgrass marsh; to the west is a mix of forested wetlands and upland pasture; 400 feet on the Myakka River
+- Western 2/3 of property are wetlands known as the Tatum Sawgrass marsh; to the east is a mix of forested wetlands and upland pasture; 400 feet on the Myakka River